 Good Health in your Budget

-Complete annual health check up
+Complete health check up

 Just heard – that Yuvraj’s father has advised – the cricketers that they should regularly go for Health Check-ups.
 Why only cricketers Sir?
 This should be for everyone.
 Our Army follows this system.
 Each of the grounds-men, be it any rank, has to go for a regular health checkup after a fixed interval of time.
 They are even graded (shape 1, shape 2 etc.).
-Even after retirement they go for annual health check up.
+Even after retirement they go for annual complete health check up.
 Army men, cricketers are tough guys, as they are surrounded by medicines, injections, pain-killers etc., but we are not.
 For us doctors are like “devdoots” on a mission.
 We avoid them till the last moment as we all know, “emergency unit is open for 24 hours”.
-So why plan for a regular health checkup?
+So why plan for a regular complete health check up?
 Just see around yourself and ask people how many of them go for a regular check-up?
 People who can afford also do not go for simple reason of fear and laziness.
 You know Government is planning to add a 10% cess in your income tax, if you do not provide an annual fitness certificate!!!
 Just a joke!!!
 For those who believe that they will only go for regular checkup when it is “Mandatory”.

 Free Health Check up